How E-Waste Impacts the Environment and Human Health

 Air Pollution

-The burning of e-waste releases toxic substances into the atmosphere, including dioxins, furans, and particulate matter.
+The burning of e-waste, often practiced to recover valuable metals like copper and gold, releases toxic substances into the atmosphere, including dioxins, furans, and particulate matter.
 This not only deteriorates air quality but also poses significant health risks to nearby populations, contributing to respiratory problems and other health issues.

 Many electronic waste materials contain greenhouse gases, and when incinerated, they emit significant amounts of carbon dioxide and other greenhouse gases.
 This contributes directly to global warming, further destabilizing the climate and leading to more frequent and severe weather events.